 John was discharged from the Army on July 12, 1865 at Charlotte, NC.
 He returned to his home in Custar, Wood County, and five years later married Rhoda.

-Rhoda apparently enjoyed sewing.
+Rhoda was talented at sewing.
 In fact, said a newspaper, "the day before her death, she had mended her own clothing."

 One of Rhoda's distant cousins also resided near Continental in the early 1900s -- Jesse A. and Sarah Josephine (Miner) Moore and several of their adult children.